Some remarks on smooth mappings of Hilbert and Banach spaces and their local convexity property: Acknowledgements

 \section{Acknowledgements}

-Authors are grateful to A. Augustynowicz, T. Banakh, L. G\'{o}rniewicz, and A. Plichko for fruitful discussions and remarks.
-They especially thank T. Banakh for valuable comments on the first draft of the papers, generous and invaluable help in treating the Banach space case and mentioning the references related with the topic studied in the article.
+The authors are grateful to A. Augustynowicz, D. Blackmore, L. G\'{o} rniewicz and A. Plichko for fruitful discussions and remarks.
+They are especially indebted to T. Banakh for generous and invaluable help in treating the Banach space case and mentioning the references related with the topic studied in the article.